euniversal/umei-api-specification/README.md

 # UMEI API specifications

-Specification for the API that FMOs in the eUniversal project should support.
+Specification for the API that FMOs, DSOs, and FSPs in the eUniversal project should support.